openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

   discussion topic to bring attention to an issue that the discussion moderation team or learners can resolve.

-  For more information, see :ref:`partnercoursestaff:Discussions`.
+  For more information, see :ref:`Discussions`.

 .. _R: